marcostolosa/WarFox/README.md

 - **WARFOX:** A software implant written in C++ designed to target Windows systems to aid in the post-exploitation phase of an offensive operation.
 This implant provides the operator with 12 features in the form of tasks.
 - **CUBDROP:** A C# dropper and DLL-sideloading utility, WARFOX and a legitimate executable are stored as an embedded, compressed, and encrypted resource
-- **HIGHTOWER:** A Python HTTP server that manages and provides tasks to hosts implanted with WARFOX, network communications are encrypted using a self-signed TLS certificate.
+- **HIGHTOWER:** A Python HTTP server that manages and provides tasks to hosts implanted with WARFOX, network communications are encrypted using AES and TLS with self-signed certificates.
 - **LIGHTBEAM:** A TCP traffic redirector that can be used to mask traffic between WARFOX and HIGHTOWER.
 This redirector can be daisy-chained to form a multi-level proxy network for WARFOX
 - **FILEGUARD:** A file compressor and crypter, FILEGUARD uses GZIP and AES-128 (CBC) to obfuscate and pack files
 - **edit_timestamp.py:** Edit the PE timestamp to include a random date going back in time 90 days